NathanHeffley/FunFactsWebsite/README.md

 Fun Facts (Website) is a Node.js + Express server.
 The main feature is the API, which serves up short facts.
 Along with the API is a simple front-end page which utilizes the API.

-## Current API Version: 0.1.0
+## Current API Version: 1.0.0

 Learn more about the API features in API.md

 ### Features

-- Random fact served as a string at /api/0-1-0/fact/random
+- Random fact served as JSON at /api/v1.0/fact/random

+- JSON result only includes "text" value

 ### Planned Features

-- Serve facts formatted as Json objects
 - ID each fact and allow specific facts to be accessed through the API

 ### Also check out the Fun Facts (App) project for Android